 - 2 tablespoons unsalted butter softened

 - 2 to 3 cups powdered sugar sifted

 - 2-3 tablespoons milk

-- If you want the frosting a little thicker, add 1/4 cup more powdered sugar at at time.
-I typically find that 2 cups is perfect for frosting cookies and 2 ½ cups is best for cakes and cupcakes.
+- If you want the frosting a little thicker, add ¼ cup more powdered sugar at time.
+I typically find that 2 cups are perfect for frosting cookies and 2 ½ cups are best for cakes and cupcakes.

 To Ice Cookies

-- Add sprinkles if desired, while frosting is still wet.
+- Add sprinkles if desired, while the frosting is still wet.